neilpeterson/arm-template-collection/output-template/README.md

 # Output Template

-Deploy an Azure Container Instance running the Hello ACI site.
+Deploy an Azure Container Instance running the Hello ACI site and output the public IP address.

 ## Deployment